Can You Boost Your Finances By Getting A New Job?

 - 15%: Corporate Company Website

-Unless it’s a last minute interview, you’ll almost always have a week or at least a few days beforehand to prepare.
-This time should be used wisely and whilst you may find yourself getting nervous and stressed, this will decrease the more preparation you do.
+Unless it’s a last-minute interview, you’ll almost always have a week or at least a few days beforehand to prepare.
+This time should be used wisely, and whilst you may find yourself getting nervous and stressed, this will decrease the more preparation you do.

 During this time, you need to start doing your research.
 Whatever type of role you are going for, showing that you have done your research in an interview is a really positive sign to your interviewers.
 Start with the company website and build up a good general knowledge of the company.
-Check out relevant trade websites and publications too to give yourself a wider knowledge of the market(s) they operate in and general industry news.
+Then, check out relevant trade websites and publications to give yourself a wider knowledge of the market(s) they operate in and general industry news.
 Take a good look at their competitor websites too.
-Also think about what sort of questions will be asked of you and how you will answer them.
+Also, think about what sort of questions will be asked of you and how you will answer them.

 The Day Before your Interview

 Check your transport options.
 If you are going by car, do you have enough petrol?
 Do you know where you are going?
 Are there any planned roadworks?
-If you’re using public transport, do you know the exact bus or train you need to get and at what time?
-Meticulous transport planning will ensure that you don’t have to worry about getting there on time on the day
+If you’re using public transport, do you know the exact bus or train you to need to get and at what time?
+Meticulous transport planning will ensure that you don’t have to worry about getting there on time on the day.

-The day before you should shower and wash your hair as well as preparing your interview clothing.
-You’ll be glad if for whatever reason you get up late!
+The day before, you should shower and wash your hair as well as preparing your interview clothing.
+You’ll be glad if, for whatever reason, you get up late!

 The Day Of Your Interview

-The big day has finally arrived so you should get up early and give yourself plenty of time to get your head together, get ready and prepare properly.
+The big day has finally arrived, so you should get up early and give yourself plenty of time to get your head together, get ready and prepare properly.
 Getting up early gives you time to have a proper breakfast too.
 Being hungry during an interview can be a big distraction and can affect your concentration.